ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 We also need a recent bluez version for BLE support.
 Most recent builds of ev3dev will have it already (checked with "ev3-ev3dev-jessie-2015-12-30.img.xz").

-Now we need to find the bluetooth address of our WeDO 2.0 hub.
+Now we need to find the bluetooth address of our WeDo 2.0 hub.
 For that we press it's button to put it in descovery mode and run this
 command: